-Fontaine, one of America’s bright young thoracic surgeons, joined Moffitt in 2011 and brought his innovative approach to an already well-established team of oncologists, pulmonologists and radiologists.
+Fontaine is considered one of America’s bright young thoracic surgeons.
+He joined Moffitt in 2011 and brought his innovative approach to an already well-established team of oncologists, pulmonologists and radiologists.

 Moffitt is the third-largest free-standing cancer center in the U.S. and treats more mesothelioma patients than anyone else in the state of Florida.